Remote SSH with Visual Studio Code

 Set up SSH

 There are several authentication methods into a VM, including an SSH public/private key pair or a username and password.
-We strongly recommend using key-based authentication (if you use a username/password, you'll be prompted to enter your credentials more than once by the extension).
+We strongly recommend using key-based authentication so you do not need to enter your password each time you connect.
 If you're on Windows and have already created keys using PuttyGen, you can reuse them.

 If you don't have an SSH key pair, open a bash shell or the command line and type in: